Skip to main content

 http://neuro%20pixels%20probes

-To understand how incoming light from the observable world hitting our retinas leads to visual perception, and in turn, produces thought and guides behavior, we observe, perturb, and model the flickering electrical signals that allow neurons in the brain to communicate with each other.
-To do this, we operate team-based Brain Observatories that measure the brain’s electrical output and make the rich data from these cellular surveys freely and publicly available.
+To understand how incoming light from the observable world hitting our retinas leads to visual perception, and in turn, produces thought and guides behavior, this research program worked to observe, perturb, and model the flickering electrical signals that allow neurons in the brain to communicate with each other.
+To do this, they operated team-based Brain Observatories that measure the brain’s electrical output and made the rich data from these cellular surveys freely and publicly available.

 The Allen Brain Observatory